coelacant1/ProxmoxScripts/README.md

 3. Make the scripts executable:
     ```bash
-    chmod +x *.sh
+    chmod +x MakeScriptsExecutable.sh
+    ./MakeScriptsExecutable.sh
     ```

 4. Execute a script by following the examples provided in comments within the scripts, adjusting parameters as needed for your environment.
+Or execute the text based GUI with:
+    ```bash
+    ./CCPVEOffline.sh
+    ```

+5. To update your repository automatically, call this:
+    ```bash
+    ./UpdateProxmoxScripts.sh
+    ```

 ## Usage